About Digital Wallets

 During the card tokenization process, the digital wallet and card network may recommend one of three outcomes: approve, require additional authentication, or decline.

 If their recommendation is "approve", the tokenization will be approved and the card will be successfully added to the digital wallet.
 If the recommended outcome is "decline", Lithic will decline the tokenization request.
-Note: Tokenization Control enables customers to layer their decisions on top of Lithic's and the wallet's recommendation.
+Note: Tokenization Decisioning enables customers to layer their decisions on top of Lithic's and the wallet's recommendation.

 If the recommended outcome is "require additional authentication", the cardholder will be prompted (in the digital wallet provider app) to select one of three authentication methods: